 Ossie Davis was born Raiford Chatman Davis on December 18, 1917, in the Clinch County town of Cogdell, where his father was a railroad engineer.
 The nickname “Ossie” came from his mother’s pronunciation of his initials, R.C.
 Davis attended Howard University in Washington, D.C., but dropped out after three years to pursue a writing career and to study drama with the Rose McClendon Players in Harlem.
 During the next few years he found work doing various menial jobs.
 In 1942, soon after the United States entered World War II (1941-45), Davis enlisted in the army at Fort Benning (now Fort Moore) He served in Liberia at the Twenty-fifth Station Hospital and was honorably discharged in 1945.
 While in the army he wrote and acted in shows for the troops.

 When the war was over, Davis made his Broadway debut in 1946 in Jeb.
 During the play’s relatively short run, he was attracted to a fellow cast member, Ruby Dee, from Cleveland, Ohio.
-The couple married on December 9, 1948, and had three children, one of whom is the actor Guy Davis.
+The couple married on December 9, 1948, and had three children, one of whom became the actor and musician Guy Davis.
 During the 1950s Davis began his film and television career with sporadic roles.
 His first on-screen appearance was in the movie No Way Out (1950), in which Sidney Poitier also made his screen debut.

 Ossie Davis at the 1963 Civil Rights March